Small Business Loans NC

 - Purchase Order Financing to use the power of future orders as collateral to keep paying suppliers and other production costs.

-- Terms Loans for borrowers that want an amortized repayment plan over a fixed period of time.
+- Term Loans for borrowers that want an amortized repayment plan over a fixed period of time.

 - Working Capital Loans for daily operating costs of your business whether planned or unexpected.

-Our Standards for Providing Quality Small Business Loan Services
+Our Standards for Providing Quality Small Business Loans NC

-Our funding platform is not like those of other loan brokers.
-We believe in providing consistent, quality service through an application process that is easy to navigate.
+Our funding platform is not like those of other business loan brokers.
+We believe in providing consistent and quality service through an application process that is easy to navigate.
 Some of the highlighted features for using Your FundingTree include:

-- A fast and free application process that doesn’t require setting up an account with passwords or confirmation emails.
+- A fast, easy, and free application process that doesn’t require setting up an account with passwords or confirmation emails.

-- Applying through Your FundingTree doesn’t involve a credit check, so no harm to your credit score.
+- Applying through Your FundingTree doesn’t involve us running a personal credit check, so no harm to your credit score.

-- Avoid the hassle of submitting forms to different lenders by completing our single application.
+- Avoid the hassle of submitting forms to different lenders by completing our single 90-second application.

 - Know that we only work with the most trusted lenders who have specific industry knowledge that allows them to understand the needs of your business.